Chaest/sd-webui-sc-loader/README.md

 You can adjust the weight of the model using the model weight. (`(embedding:<weight>)` for embeddings)

-This currently only accepts SD 1.4 and SD 1.5 models.
-This will be changed to be adjustable in the settings soon.

 You can add **additional prompts** using the corresponding field.

 <ins>For more complex models:</ins>